porterhau5/bash-honeyport/README.md

 bash-honeyport
 ==============

-Script that uses netcat for setting up a listener on a port and adding hosts that connect to it to an iptables DROP rule
+Script that uses netcat to set up a listener on a port and then adds hosts that connect to it to an iptables DROP rule

 Usage
 -----